 This is the week to celebrate those programs and the dedicated RTs who staff them.
 Sponsored by the American Association of Cardiovascular and Pulmonary Rehabilitation, Pulmonary Rehabilitation Week is designed to let the nation know how important PR programs are to the health and well-being of lung disease patients.

-It’s also a good time to take a closer look at some of the resources the AARC has on tap to help PR RTs maximize their efforts to bring their life-enhancing programs to patients —
+It’s also a good time to take a closer look at some of the resources the AARC has to help PR RTs maximize their efforts to bring their life-enhancing programs to patients —

 - Position Statement on Pulmonary Rehabilitation: With a short and to-the-point overview of what a PR program should entail, this statement can be invaluable when developing a new program or upgrading an existing one.